SchemataCode/Schemata/README.md

 }
 ```

-This code block still tells us that in Book List XML there can be a root element `<books>`, but if we need to refer to it elsewhere in the Schemata file, it will be referred to as `my_root_element`.
+This code block still states that in Book List XML there can be a root element `<books>`, but if we need to refer to it elsewhere in the Schemata file, it will be referred to as `my_root_element`.
 (Most of the time you won't want to have the reference and the tag name be different - it's only when schemas get much more complicated that you might need to.)

 We now want to define an element `<book>` that has an `id` attribute.
-We need to first define the `id` attribute, which we can do in Schemata as below.
+We need to first define the `id` attribute, which we can do in Schemata syntax as below.

 ```
 attribute id {